BigJk/clai-obsidian/README.md

 ![Screenshot](./.github/screenshot.png)

 > [!NOTE]
 > In the above example the left workflow results in the right result when run.
-The template syntax essentially tells the template to insert the ``settings`` note where the basic information about the setting is stored.
+The template syntax essentially tells the template to insert the ``setting`` note where the basic information about the setting is stored.
 Then the notes ``race``, ``background``and ``cities`` contain said content as list.
 The Template will take random lines from them before sending it to the LLM.
+For example ``{{ call .SampleLines "./races.md" 1 }}`` means ``to take 1 random line from the races.md note and put it there``.
+>
+> With this you can build really creative generator workflows!

 ## Setup